Tronbox-boxes/metacoin-box/README.md

 ### Configure Network Information for TronBox

 Network configuration is required by TronBox.
 In our case we use Tron Quickstart for local testing, and TroGrid for as testnet.
-In the following example, we assume you are using TronQuickstart as local testnet, and you connect to Shasta as a remove testnet.
+In the following example, we assume you are using TronQuickstart as local testnet, and you connect to Shasta testnet.

 ```
 module.exports = {